Ferase/PPMTools/README.md

                         files argument
   -o OUT_DIR, --outdir OUT_DIR
+                        Output directory for dumped/exported data -u SCALE_FACTOR, --upscale SCALE_FACTOR
+                        Upscale frames by a scale factor.
+Default is native resolution (scale_factor = 1), which is 256px x 192px
-                        Output directory for dumped/exported data -a, --all             Dumps everything possible, doesn't delete any leftover data after MP4/GIF export -k, --keepall         Keep all data after dumping and exporting, don't delete anything -f, --keepframes      Doesn't delete frames after export.
+  -a, --all             Dumps everything possible, doesn't delete any leftover data after MP4/GIF export -k, --keepall         Keep all data after dumping and exporting, don't delete anything -f, --keepframes      Doesn't delete frames after export.
 If set, all extracted resources will be put into a child